0glabs/0g-serving-user-broker/README.md

 /**
  * 'createZGServingNetworkBroker' is used to initialize ZGServingUserBroker *
- * @param signer - A signer that implements the 'JsonRpcSigner' or 'Wallet' interface from the ethers package.
+ * @param {JsonRpcSigner | Wallet} signer - A signer that implements the 'JsonRpcSigner' or 'Wallet' interface from the ethers package.
- * @param contractAddress - 0G Serving contract address, use default address if not provided.
+ * @param {string} contractAddress - 0G Serving contract address, use default address if not provided.
  *
  * @returns broker instance.
  *